 The boundaries between work and home life can be blurred when you work from home, so make sure that you have a defined finish time, when you switch off your computer and turn off your work phone, and be disciplined with sticking to it.
 Try having an evening commitment, such as a yoga class at 5.30pm, which will make you shut down at your finish time, rather than allowing work to eat into your evening.
 Have activities planned for the evening which will allow you to relax, move your body and socialise, to reverse the effects of sitting all day at your desk.

-If you’d like to practice yoga as part of your working from home routine, you can practice with me live, or on demand.
+If you’d like to practice yoga as part of your working from home routine, you can practise with me online via my website & App.
 My blogs on how to practice yoga at home and how to establish habits now, for the benefit of your future self might also be helpful!